 In each, players will fight to claim Victory Points, based on criteria set out by each Game Mode.
-The first player to reach this Victory Point criteria at the end of a round is declared the winner!
+The first player to reach this Victory Point criteria at the end of a round is declared the winner.
+Additional Game Modes may be added, and can be found in the War Council App or at asoif.cmon.com.